PAlexanderFranklin/PythonAudioCleaning/readme.md

+This script is written for Audacity 3.0.0, and is probably broken for other versions due to menu structure changes.
 ### Setup
-   - pip install keyboard, pywin32
-   - Written for Audacity 3.0.0
-   - Probably broken for other versions due to menu changes
-   - Change Audacity preferences:
-       Set audacity keyboard preferences to the keys in the "config.py"
-   - Set effect defaults in Audacity:
-       "Label Sounds"
-           Minimum silence duration: 2 seconds
-           Label type:               Region between sounds
-       "Compressor"
-           Set attack and release times to their minimum value
+Install the Python modules "keyboard" and "pywin32" using "pip install keyboard, pywin32".
+Change Audacity keyboard shortcuts and/or the constants in config.py to make them match.
+Run functions once without the script to set their options for the script.
+Of particular note are the options "minimum silence duration" and "label type" in the "Label Sounds" analysis tool, as well as Compressor settings.